Anonymous-repo-code/LQ-rPPG/README.md

 ## 📁 Datasets
-To use LQC2F-rPPG, it is necessary to prepare appropriate benchmark datasets.
+To use LQ-rPPG, it is necessary to prepare appropriate benchmark datasets.
 Please refer to the following publications for details on each dataset.

 - **MMPD (2023)**
   - Tang, J.; Chen, K.; Wang, Y.; Shi, Y.; Patel, S.; McDuff, D.; and Liu, X. 2023.
 MMPD: Multi-domain mobile video physiology dataset.
 In Proceedings of the IEEE Engineering in Medicine and Biology Society, 1–5.